 - There a lot of information out there and no one agrees on anything.
 Don’t allow this frightening diagnosis overwhelm you.
 You must learn to trust your instincts.
-You are the "expert" on your kid because you know them best.
+You are the “expert” on your kid because you know your child best.

 - There is no magic bullet or instant fix.
 I know this is true because I searched everywhere for it.
 We want our kids better right away (maybe before lunch), but it doesn’t work that way.
 Our fears and desperation sometimes make us sitting ducks for the snake-oil salesmen trying to sell us the “cure of the week” for autism.
 If it sounds too good to be true, it probably is.